Dominican University boosted its resolution times with Deskpro

 With a relatively small IT department and thousands of student, faculty and alumni to support, Dominican University needed an affordable replacement for its outdated home-grown support software.
 Switching to Deskpro reduced average ticket resolution time from 70 days to just 3 days.

-First-level support was run by student employees, but the poor usability of the legacy helpdesk made it too hard to train multiple students to handle the system.
+Originally, first-level support was run by student employees, but the poor usability of the legacy helpdesk made it too hard to train the students.
 In addition, tracking cases was a pain for support agents and end-users alike.

-Alex Oquendo, Manager of IT Student Workforce at Dominican, explains: “There was no interaction between an agent and staff or students once a ticket was created and assigned.
-Anytime someone wanted a status on a case, you had to chase down the agent to get an update.”
+Alex Oquendo, Manager of IT Student Workforce at Dominican, explains: “There was no interaction from the agents to staff or students once a ticket was created and assigned.
+Anytime someone wanted an update on a case, you had to chase down the agent.”

 “We've had some issues with other vendors and the stability of their platforms.
-A key requirement was to have the new helpdesk hosted as an on-premise solution.”
+A key requirement was to have the new helpdesk hosted as an On-Premise solution.”

-A major driver of the need to host on campus was the need to assure data protection and student privacy.
-The Dominican support center handles both student records covered by the Family Education Rights Protection Act and medical records covered by Health Insurance Portability and Accountability Act.
-“We pay real close attention to compliance,” as sending data to third-party servers would risk a loss of federal funding or even lawsuits.
+A driver of the need to host on campus was the need to assure data protection and student privacy.
+The university's support center handles both student records covered by the Family Education Rights Protection Act and medical records covered by Health Insurance Portability and Accountability Act.
+“We pay close attention to compliance,” as sending data to third-party servers would risk a loss of federal funding or even lawsuits.

 In early 2015, Dominican settled on a 200-agent Deskpro On-Premise installation, allowing plenty of seats for student support staff.
 The total number of accounts in the system, including alumni, is now well over 25,000.